ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

 Thank you to Philipp K. Krause for responding to the e-mails of a newcomer to matters of C and providing me with helpful guidance.
 Thank you to Rajan Bhakta, Daniel Plakosh, and David Keaton for guidance on how to submit these papers and get started in WG14.
 Thank you to Tom Honermann for lighting the passionate fire for proper text handling in me for not just C++, but for our sibling language C.

 <div class="pagebreak"></div>

+# Appendix {#appendix}

+## (From revisions 0-3) What about UTF{X} ↔ UTF{Y} functions? {#appendix-proposed-utf}

+Function interconverting between different Unicode Transformation Formats are not proposed here because -- while useful -- both sides of the encoding are statically known by the developer.
+The C Standard only wants to consider functionality strictly in the case where the implementation has more information / private information that the developer cannot access in a well-defined and standard manner.
+A developer can write their own Unicode Transformation Format conversion routines and get them completely right, whereas a developer cannot write the Wide Character and Multibyte Character functions without incredible heroics and/or error-prone assumptions.

+This brings up an interesting point, however: if `__STD_C_UTF16__` and `__STD_C_UTF32__` both exist, does that not mean the implementation controls what `c16` and `c32` mean?
+This is true, **however**: within a (admittedly limited) survey of implementations, there has been no suggestion or report of an implementation which does not use UTF16 and UTF32 for their `char16_t` and `char32_t` literals, respectively.
+This motivation was, in fact, why a paper percolating through the WG21 Committee -- [p1041 "Make `char16_t`/`char32_t` literals be UTF16/UTF32"](https://wg21.link/p1041)[^P1041] -- was accepted.
+If this changes, then the conversion functions `c{X}toc{Y}` marked with an ❌ will become important.

+Thankfully, that does not seem to be the case at this time.
+If such changes or such an implementation is demonstrated, these functions can be added to aid in portability.